 - 1 teaspoon pure vanilla extract

-- 1/2 teaspoon finely grated orange zest (use microplane grater)
+- 1/2 teaspoon finely grated orange zest (use a microplane grater)

 - 1 cup butternut squash purée